Engee documentation

 Details

-When this checkbox is selected, a value that exceeds the type boundaries is reset to the maximum or minimum value that the selected data type can represent.
-Otherwise, the overflow is carried over.
+When this check box is selected, the value that goes beyond the type limits is reset to the maximum or minimum value that the selected data type can represent.
+Otherwise, overflow transfer occurs.

-When this checkbox is selected, saturation is applied to all internal operations in the block, not just the output data or result.
+When this option is selected, saturation is applied to all internal operations in the block, not just to the output or result.

 Default value